unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

 Preskill's remarks underscore the enduring importance of error mitigation and highlight the need for an open-source, platform-agnostic tool like Mitiq to support the growing quantum ecosystem.
 When Mitiq was first introduced in 2020, the landscape of QEM tools was nascent, with early efforts like pyquil's measurement error mitigation and Qiskit Ignis paving the way.
-Since then, the ecosystem has expanded, with Mitiq leading the charge by implementing nine QEM techniques and offering official support for 6 quantum SDKs (and un-official support for more).
+Since then, the ecosystem has expanded, with Mitiq leading the charge by implementing nine QEM techniques and offering official support for 6 quantum SDKs (and unofficial support for more).

 Let's take a closer look at how Mitiq has shaped the field and grown over time.